que-rb/que/docs/advanced_setup.md

 ##### Sequel

-If you're using Sequel, setup is even simpler.
-Que can use the `synchronize` method of the database you've already set up:
+If you're using Sequel, simply give Que the database object you're using:

     DB = Sequel.connect(ENV['DATABASE_URL'])
-    Que.connection_proc = DB.method(:synchronize)
+    Que.connection = DB

 Then you can safely use the same database object to transactionally protect your jobs, similar to how you would with ActiveRecord: